2080 Century Park East, Suite 501, Los Angeles, CA 90067

 Gastric sleeve and hernia repair in a single surgical session.

-Not many people know that hiatal hernia repair surgery and sleeve gastrectomy (gastric sleeve) can be combined into a single procedure.
+Not many people know that hiatal hernia repair surgery and the sleeve gastrectomy (gastric sleeve) can be combined into a single procedure.

 If you suffer from morbid obesity and want to repair your hernia while fighting obesity with the gastric sleeve, you’ll want to request a single surgical session for both techniques.